Now Leaving Sunnydale

 Much of this story has only ever been self edited (I am rather sporadic in my updates and so do not have a beta).
 This means that there are errors in there.
 I do keep reviewing it to catch them but I would be the first to admit that I’m fallible.
 I have, I admit, placed completing the story for my readers above completing detailed revisions of some older chapters, which may have left parts of the story lacking.

 If you spot any errors, or are confused by anything in the story please don’t hesitate to let me know.
-Saying that, while I am keen to receive criticism and aim to improve, this is difficult if the comments are not specific; please give me clear examples of what is wrong so I can rectify the error and do better in future.
+Saying that, while I have no qualms about being corrected and aim to improve, this is difficult if the comments are not specific; please give me clear examples of what is wrong so that I can rectify the error and do better in future.

 I am British, and this is reflected in my phrasing and spelling.
 Please be aware that some ‘errors’ may be due to the distinctions between British and American English.
 I apologise if this causes any confusion.